ucyo/pzip-huffman/README.md

 # Huffman implementation

-Implementation of the Huffman encoding based on work by Alex Vig and his (comprustion)[https://github.com/jalexvig/comprustion]
+Implementation of the Huffman encoding based on [comprustion](https://github.com/jalexvig/comprustion)